-Section 6 What if your coverage changes for one of your drugs?
 Section 6.1 The Drug List can change during the year Most of the changes in drug coverage happen at the beginning of each plan year.
 However, during the year, the plan can make some changes to the Drug List.
-For example, the plan might:

-□Add or remove drugs from the Drug List.□Move a drug to a higher or lower cost-sharing tier.
+For example, the plan might: Add or remove drugs from the Drug List.
+Move a drug to a higher or lower cost-sharing tier.

-$\square \mbox{Add}$ or remove a restriction on coverage for a drug.
+□Add or remove a restriction on coverage for a drug.